kamilmazurek/hexagonal-architecture-template/README.md

 * **Flexibility**: Swapping out adapters (like different databases or communication protocols) requires minimal changes to the core logic.
 * **Ease of Testing**: Decoupled components allow for straightforward unit and integration testing.

-The goal was to keep it simple, clean and easy to modify.
+The goal is to keep it simple, clean and easy to modify.

 ## Quickstart